skirmer/skirmer/README.md

 #### Tutorials!
 I walk you through tasks step by step in these notebooks.
 * :dog: [Pytorch tasks on GPU Clusters, using the Stanford Dogs dataset](https://github.com/saturncloud/saturn-cloud-examples/tree/main/pytorch-demo)

-#### I also make packages now and then - some are proprietary and belong to my workplaces, but there's some I can share:
+#### I also work on packages now and then - some are proprietary and belong to my workplaces, but there's some I can share:
 * :joy: [radlibs: for Python or R!](https://github.com/skirmer/radlibs) (or use CRAN/pypi, it's there too)
-* :fire: [dask-pytorch](https://github.com/saturncloud/dask-pytorch) (pypi) Do pytorch on multi-machine clusters!
+* :fire: [dask-pytorch](https://github.com/saturncloud/dask-pytorch) a Saturn Cloud open source project I contribute to.
+Do pytorch on multi-machine clusters! (pypi)

 #### I do a day job too
 * :space_invader: I am a senior data scientist at [Saturn Cloud](https://www.saturncloud.io)